If you’re looking for car insurance, it’s important to know the details of each type of coverage.

 Our Recommended Car Insurance Providers

-In our research, we ranked USAA and Geico as two of the top auto insurance providers in the United States.
-While researching any insurance company, make sure to review all of the types of auto insurance available, along with details like cost, customer reviews, company reputation, and your discount eligibility.
+In our research, we ranked USAA and Geico as two of the best car insurance providers in the United States.
+While researching any insurance company, make sure to review all of the types of car insurance available, along with details like cost, customer reviews, company reputation, and your discount eligibility.

-To collect and compare quotes from providers available in your state, call (855) 518-0148 or use the tool below:
+To collect and compare quotes from providers available in your state, call (844) 246-8209 or enter your zip code in the tool below:

-Geico auto insurance received our second highest ratings after USAA, and because it is available to non-military members, the provider is our first choice for customers overall.
+Geico received our second-highest ratings after USAA, and because it is available to non-military members, the provider is our first choice for customers overall.

 Geico puts an emphasis on technology, making it easy to file claims and receive quotes online and through an app in addition to traditional phone and in-person filing procedures.
-When we conducted our research, Geico’s app had the highest rating on the Google App store of any insurance provider we looked into, clocking in at 4.8 out of 5 stars.
+Geico’s app also has 4.8 out of 5 stars on Google Play with over 300,000 reviews.

-While average premiums from Geico are generally higher than USAA, they are still quite reasonable and much cheaper than those of most insurance companies we reviewed.
+While average premiums from Geico are generally higher than USAA, they are still quite reasonable and a cheap car insurance alternative.

 Read our other insurance articles: